Fellowship Program

 Unfortunately, we do not have the resources to offer Leadership Academy participants housing or relocation stipends.
 If selected to join the Fellowship, our team will provide a list of housing resources and help participants get situated in the Bay Area by connecting them to our networks.

-The Fellowship application process opens Tuesday, December 20th and closes on Friday, February 17th.
+The Fellowship application process opens Thursday, January 8, 2026 and closes on Friday, March 20, 2026 at 11:59 PM PST.
 Top candidates are selected to participate in the interview process, which generally occurs 2-5 weeks after the application closing date.
 We select and notify those chosen for Fellowships in April or earlier.

 To ensure an equitable process, we review every application we receive and therefore do not accept late applications.